Viir/bots/guide/how-to-install-the-botlab-client-and-register-the-botlab-command.md

 That's it; the installation is complete.
 Now you can use the `botengine` command in the Windows Command Prompt in any directory.
 Note that this will not work in Command Prompt windows that were already open before.
 Open a new window to use the newly registered program.

-If you have any questions, the [BotEngine forum](https://forum.botengine.org) is a good place to learn more.
+If you have any questions, the [BotLab forum](https://forum.botlab.org) is a good place to learn more.